 New opportunities are emerging quickly and need to be identified and acted upon.
 Even more urgent is the need to identify declining markets and resist the temptation to “status quo” through what might be a permanent shift.

-Not Adjusting Senior Team to Match New Skills and Experiences Required
+Not Adjusting Senior Team and Leaders to Match New Skills and Experiences Required

 New ways of operating may require different skill sets and (more importantly) increased flexibility and ability to adapt.
 Not everyone will be successful in doing that.